gouthamve/hardcover-book-embed/EMBEDDING.md

 # Hardcover Book Widget - Embedding Guide

-This guide explains how to embed any Hardcover user's currently reading books on any website.
+This guide explains how to embed any Hardcover user's currently reading or last read books on any website.

 ## Quick Start